deepankarm/org-jina-examples/my_first_jina_app/chapters/understanding.md

 </tr>
 </table>

 In indexing we have to break down the Document into Chunks and index it.
-For querying we need to do the same with a user's query, and we can use many of the same Pods.
+For querying we do the same, regarding the query as a Document, and we can use many of the same Pods.
 There are a few differences though:

-So in the query Flow we've got the following Pods:
+So, in the query Flow we've got the following Pods:

 | Pod             | Task                                                 |
 | ---             | ---                                                  |